2 First section of namcouple file

 must be the first non-blank character on the line but can be in any column.

-Only 5 keywords are really used since OASIS3-MCT_3.0 version and 2 of these 5 are optional :
+8 keywords are used by OASIS3-MCT and 5 of these are optional :

 - $NFIELDS: On the line below this keyword, put a number equal (or greater) to the total